 COMP 4600 Game Programming (3).
 This course introduces the basic concepts of computer gaming and problem-solving in the context of computer games.
-The concepts and techniques that students will learn are also core concepts in computer programming and basic problem solving strategies.
-These concepts and strategies are not limited to game programming, but also applicable to other applications.
 The students will implement their game projects on various environments such as Windows PC and the state-of-the-art mobile devices.
 Prerequisite: COMP 2240.